Guidance on efficacy requirements for biocides: Planning your test product and testing

 N less than or equal to 1% | N minus 10% N | LCL plus 2% LCL |

-1% less than N less than or equal to 20% | N minus 5% N | LCL plus 1% LCL |
+N greater than 1% and less than or equal to 20% | N minus 5% N | LCL plus 1% LCL |

-20% less than N less than or equal to 100% | N minus 3% N | LCL plus 0.6% LCL |
+N greater than 20% and less than or equal to 100% | N minus 3% N | LCL plus 0.6% LCL |

-Additional microorganisms that are not considered representative microorganisms for a microbial class can be tested at or below the nominal concentration.
+Additional micro-organisms that are not considered representative micro-organisms for a microbial class can be tested at or below the nominal concentration.
 Refer to Table 2 for examples of:

-- common microbial categories when determining which microorganisms can be tested at or below the nominal concentration
+- common microbial categories when determining which micro-organisms can be tested at or below the nominal concentration

 For more information on efficacy data requirements for other microbial categories, refer to the following sections in this guidance: